Interview with author Corey Anne Abreau

 Book Is Available On Amazon

 Q2.
-What were the key challenges you faced while writing ‘I Will Pray For You’ book?
+What were the key challenges you faced while writing ‘Father Divine’s Bikes’ book?

 Q3.
 What books or authors have most influenced your own writing?